-The Bush Administration hopes to avoid legislation to enhance security measures at chemical facilities, according to the Secretary of the Department of Homeland Security, Tom Ridge.
-He acknowledged that the Administration had been considering a regulatory approach to ensure site security a few months ago, but more recently (as of mid-July, 2002) has been leaning toward a voluntary approach.
-The change "reflects an acceptance by industry of a need ... to do a better job of securing their facilities," Director Ridge explained.
-123
+In the National Strategy for the Physical Protection of Critical Infrastructures and Key Assets, released in February 2003, the Bush Administration has recommended legislation to enhance security measures at chemical facilities, 128 although it had hoped to avoid that approach, according to the Secretary of the Department of Homeland Security, Tom Ridge.
+129 He acknowledged that the Administration (as of mid-July, 2002) had been leaning toward a voluntary approach.
+130

 The Administration also would assign financial responsibility to chemical facility owners.
 According to Ridge, "[T]his is a cost [chemical companies] have to absorb."
 For their part, some pesticide trade groups would welcome increased government assistance in the form of funding for education.
-124
+131